open-telemetry/opentelemetry-dotnet/docs/logs/README.md

 }
 catch (Exception ex)
 {
-    // BAD - Exception should not be part of the template.
+    // BAD - Exception should not be part of the message template.
 Use the dedicated parameter. logger.LogError("Could not say hello from {food} {price} {message}.", food, price, ex.Message);
 }
 ```